mabdelmaksoud53/AutoDock-Notebooks/README.md

 # **Free Palestine** <a> <img src="https://img.icons8.com/?size=100&id=56525&format=png&color=000000" align = center width="40" alt="Free Palestine">
 </a>

+## Hello there!
-### This is a Jupyter notebook for running Molecular Docking using AutoDock Vina software.
-I encourage you to watch this [tutorial](https://youtu.be/xMXHnaEO-qk) before using this pipeline.
-The main goal of this notebook is to demonstrate how to perform molecular docking using open-source software in a cheap yet feasible fashion 🚀.
+This is a repository where you can find a Jupyter notebook scripts for running Molecular Docking Google Colab.
+This repository is created by ([**Mostafa S. Abd El-Maksoud**](https://github.com/mabdelmaksoud53)) and I encourage you to read the instructions and watch the tutorial before using this pipeline.

+The main goal of this work is to demonstrate how to molecular docking using open-source software in a cheap yet feasible fashion 🚀.
 ---

+---
+**Introduction**
+- Molecular docking is a computational technique that predicts the preferred orientation of one molecule (such as a drug candidate) to a second molecule (such as a protein receptor) when they bind to form a stable complex.
+This method is extensively used in drug discovery and development to model the interaction between small molecules and their biological targets, providing insights into the binding affinity and activity of potential drug compounds.

+**Using Molecular Docking on Google Colab**

+Google Colab is a cloud-based platform that provides a powerful and flexible environment for running computational tasks, including molecular docking.
+Leveraging Google Colab for molecular docking offers several advantages:

+- Google Colab provides access to free GPUs and TPUs, which can significantly speed up computations without the need for expensive hardware.
+- Being cloud-based, Colab eliminates the need for local installations and hardware maintenance.
+- Users can easily install additional software and dependencies via simple terminal commands in Colab notebooks.
+- Multiple users can work on the same notebook simultaneously, making it easy to collaborate on projects and share results.
+- You can store input files and results directly in Google Drive, ensuring easy access and management.
+- Sharing data and results with collaborators is straightforward using Google Drive.
+- The workflows can be shared and rerun by others, ensuring reproducibility of the computational experiments.
+- Users can leverage Colab’s computational power to run multiple docking simulations in parallel, enhancing throughput and efficiency.

+---
-Use the appropriate software accoarding to your own methdology
+**Use the appropriate software accoarding to your own methdology**
 1. **AutoDock Vina** [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/mabdelmaksoud53/VinaDock-Notebooks/blob/main/VinaDock_Notebooks.ipynb)  - `Using AutoDock vina software`
 2. **AutoDock4.2** [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/mabdelmaksoud53/VinaDock-Notebooks/blob/main/AD4_Notebook.ipynb) - `Using AutoGrid and AutoDock log files inputs`